 In late 2016 Google improved “Maps Offline” then WAZE started automatic caching.
-What that meas is if you have a GPS enabled phone or device there’s no reason to spend $10 or $15 a day for the Garmin or GPS add-on when renting a car in Costa Rica.
+Now, with a GPS enabled phone (any smart phone) there’s no need for an expensive Garmin add-on when renting a car in Costa Rica.

 You need three things to navigate by GPS – 1) A network of satellites broadcasting the current time, 2) a receiver that can interpret the signal from several satellites to determine location, and 3) a digital zoomable map to display the current location and calculate routes to other locations.

 Garmin/Navsat is expensive for Costa Rica with map and data package purchase prices between $80 and $150 and rental options starting at $10 per day.